bernhard-42/spark-unzip/Readme.md

 ZIP compression format is not splittable and there is no default input format defined in Hadoop.
 To read ZIP files, Hadoop needs to be informed that it this file type is not splittable and needs an appropriate record reader, see [Hadoop: Processing ZIP files in Map/Reduce](http://cutler.io/2012/07/hadoop-processing-zip-files-in-mapreduce/).

-In order to work with ZIP files in Zeppelin, follow the installation instructions in the appendix of this notebook
+In order to work with ZIP files in Zeppelin, follow the installation instructions in the `Appendix` of this notebook

+Test data can be created with `data/create-data.sh`

 ---